-Nicaragua Mission Team From 2004-2018, FBC has sent 8 delegations to Nicaragua to serve with AMOS Hope and Health and ABC USA Missionaries Drs.
+Nicaragua Mission Team From 2004-2018, FBC has sent 9 delegations to Nicaragua to serve with AMOS Hope and Health and ABC USA Missionaries Drs.
 David and Laura Parajón.
 Since 2008, FBC has supported a community clinic, a community health promoter, and medications for the small pharmacy for the health post.
 In 2009, FBC raised the funds to purchase 99 water filters, one for each household in La Pimienta, and delegations since then have focused on supervising the water filters, collecting children’s height, weight, and anemia status, and conducting a nutrition project to reduce malnutrition.
-More information can be found at http:/www.amoshealth.org The next delegation will be traveling in 2020.
+More information can be found at http:/www.amoshealth.org.
+The most recent delegation traveled in February 2020.

 STAR, which stands for Serving Those ARound Us, strives to be welcoming and inviting to our neighbors, many of whom are homeless.
 STAR provides a climate-controlled place for an average of 60 neighbors to gather for a light breakfast and fellowship each Monday and Friday morning, along with showers, bus passes, laundry cards, and personal hygiene items.
 About 25 dedicated volunteers have been involved for 5 years, serving more than 2,000 individuals.